 Josh is the Assistant Manager in our Stockbridge, Edinburgh showroom, and a resident expert on ensuring you get the perfect finish for your project.
-We asked Josh for some tips to keep in mind before begining a redecorating project.
+We asked Josh for some tips to keep in mind before beginning a redecorating project.

 First off Josh, what do people need to consider when they decide that a room needs to be redecorated?